justinjm/google-cloud-workstations-r-examples/README.md

 # Google Cloud Workstations R Examples

-A collection of example R scripts for interacting with various Google Cloud Platform APIs using [Posit Workbench (Enterprise)](https://posit.co/products/enterprise/workbench/) and [Posit RStudio (Open Source)](https://posit.co/products/open-source/rstudio/) on [Cloud Workstations](https://cloud.google.com/workstations).
+A collection of example R scripts for interacting with various Google Cloud Platform APIs using [Posit Workbench (Enterprise)](https://posit.co/products/enterprise/workbench/) on [Cloud Workstations](https://cloud.google.com/workstations).

 ## How to use